2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 The average amount in student loans that allied health majors at Ohio State take out while working on their Bachelor's Degree is $20,757.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $309.

-Full Allied Health Professions at Ohio State University - Main Campus Report
+Read full report on Allied Health Professions at Ohio State University - Main Campus

-Texas State University did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
-It came in at #14 on the list.
-Texas State is a fairly large public school located in the small city of San Marcos.
+Texas State University landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
+Texas State is a very large public school located in the small city of San Marcos.

 Women make up 87% of the allied health majors at the school.